June 14, 2025 (1y ago) — last updated June 9, 2026 (4d ago)

 How it works

-A short questionnaire assesses your involvement and tendencies across the five purposes, then suggests spiritual practices and service-oriented steps to deepen meaning.
+A short questionnaire assesses your involvement across the five purposes, then suggests spiritual practices and service-oriented steps to deepen meaning.

 Common uses